Does testosterone cause hair loss? Separating hormonal fact from fiction

 What to do about it

 If you are concerned that your natural testosterone or a TRT regimen is costing you your hair, effective management requires a strategic approach.
-Ignoring the issue usually leads to irreversible loss, as follicles that have fully miniaturized and scarred over cannot be revived.
+Ignoring the issue can lead to progressive miniaturization, and follicles that have been miniaturized for a long time may respond poorly—regrowth becomes less likely the longer loss progresses.

-Before starting any treatment, establish a baseline.
-You need to verify if your testosterone levels are actually the issue or if you are dealing with other deficiencies.
+1. Testing and Verification: Before starting any treatment, establish a baseline with a clinician.
+You need to verify if your testosterone levels are actually the issue or if you are dealing with other contributors; androgenetic alopecia is often diagnosed clinically, and labs are usually targeted to rule out mimics.

 • Follicle Stimulators: Minoxidil (Rogaine) is a vasodilator that widens blood vessels in the scalp.
 It does not affect hormones but prolongs the anagen growth phase and increases follicle size.